MBBS in Italy

 University of Padua Padua 2019 Public

-Campus Bio-Medico Univ of Rome Rome 2019 Private
+Campus Bio-Medico University of Rome Rome 2019 Private

 University of Turin Torino 2019 Public